KU-BRIC/PTH-pipeline/README.md

     sh /home/projects/cu_10184/projects/PTH/Code/QC/Somalier/Somalier.sh -d [project_name] -b [batch_name]
     -d: The project name, for example, PTH.
     -b: The batch name, for example, Primary_001

+To run only the part of pipeline to get our QC summary table:

+    sh /home/projects/cu_10184/projects/PTH/Code/QC/QC_Summary/SubmitJobs_AllBatches.sh

+Then, the QC summary table of each sample can be found as:

+    /home/projects/cu_10184/projects/PTH/QC/Result/FASTQuick/ByBatch/[batch_name]/[sample_name]/OurSummary.txt

+To get QC summary table for all samples from all batches:

+    Rscript /home/projects/cu_10184/projects/PTH/Code/QC/QC_Summary/AllSamples_QC_Summary.R

+The result will be at:

+    /home/projects/cu_10184/projects/PTH/QC/Result/FASTQuick/AllBatches/QC_Summary.txt

 #### To run pipeline with a new panel.
 (1) Save target files as bed files under the designated directories.